What is CRISIS?

 Who delivers CRISIS?

-Rather, they may be caring professionals, peers or volunteers who can demonstrate trustworthiness, discretion and non-judgmental values, and are suitably placed to support colleagues, clients and dependents in difficult times.
+Rather, they are caring professionals, peers and volunteers who can demonstrate trustworthiness, discretion and non-judgmental values, and are suitably placed to support colleagues, clients and dependents in difficult times.

 When can CRISIS be used?

 CRISIS can be used by trained Facilitators upon first contact with someone in distress or crisis.

 Uniquely, it can be facilitated both during and following a critical incident, and also to provide ongoing support.

 CRISIS facilitators are able to spot the signs of traumatic reactions, and have the skills with which to provide effective support right there on the spot.

 Essentially, any event, incident, situation, or occurrence that has the potential to overwhelm a person’s natural coping abilities can be considered a ‘critical’ incident.

 This definition allows us to consider life events or situations that are not usually associated with trauma.
 The following list illustrates typical incident types commonly associated with trauma: